Nartek01/Nightingale-Docker/README.md

 ### Ports

-Open UDP port `7777` on your router and forward it to the hosting server/computer.
+Open UDP port `7778` or the desired port in docker-compose.yml on your router and forward it to the hosting server/computer.
+I also needed to ufw allow port 7778/udp in ubuntu.

 ### Volumes